Diarrhoea and vomiting

-Tummy bugs are extremely common in young children and are almost always caused by a virus.
-They are easily spread, resulting in outbreaks in nurseries and schools.
+Tummy bugs are very common in young children and are almost always caused by a virus.

 Operation Ouch - Diarrhoea and vomiting